175 Celebration Events Schedule

 Photographers needed.
 We are looking for members who can capture our year in picture and video for a presentation at the end of the year.

-If you are interested in helping with our 175th celebration contact Ginny Sheets or Cassie Brooks.
+If you are interested in helping with our 175th celebration, contact Do Ginny Sheets or Cassie Brooks